 The brand new backcountry huts that our friends at Truckee Donner Land Trust have just built at Frog Lake are a big step up from most other huts in the west, with great amenities and a warm, homey feel.
 They have hot and cold running water, flush toilets, propane heat, lights and a commercial grade kitchen, as well as a hutmaster on site.
 In addition, the nearly 100 year old Eschenbach Stone House has been renovated as a lively gathering spot for guests to meet and socialize.

-We recommend participating in our group food option: for $30 per night, breakfasts, dinners, and a few appetizers will be provided and prepared by your guide (this does not include porter fee, you will help carry the supplies for your group unless you choose to have it portered).
+Breakfasts, dinners, and a few appetizers will be provided and prepared by your guide.
 You should plan to provide your own lunches that will fuel you to perform while out skiing.
 You may alternatively bring your own food to prepare in the very nice kitchen on site.

-Porters will be available for each group at a fee of $300 per porter load into the hut (Max of 44lbs/20kg).
+Porters are included for each group and can carry a max of 44lbs/20kg.
 Gear must be ready with you on the morning of your trip.
 We will help organize the splitting of porters for an open enrollment group.

 Snowmobile portering may be possible for $300 per load into hut.
 Snowmobiles must be arranged long in advance, and are not always available.
 This option allows a much larger capacity (100+lbs), and gear must be ready the afternoon before departure.

 Depending on fitness level, technical ability and daily conditions skiers and riders can expect to get multiple laps of fresh tracks in the backcountry.
 Terrain varies from wide open bowls and widely spaced trees to steep, technical lines that will challenge even the most seasoned skier.